I have a question regarding…

 Please return the book on or before your new due date.
 If you are in Gainesville, you may use our book drops at Library West, Education Library, Health Science Center Library or Marston Science Library; which are accessible 24/7.
 Library West even has a drive through book drop, for your convenience.
 If you are out of town, please mail your items back to the library.

 If you feel you have extenuating circumstances and cannot return your items back to the library, please contact us so we can try to assist you and answer some of your questions: email@example.com.

-I received a notice that my library books will soon be due, but the books are ineligible for renewal or my account has expired.
+I received a notice that my library books will soon be due or are overdue, and the books are ineligible for renewal or my account has expired.
 What should I do?

 We realize that some of our patrons have materials on loan to them that they are unable to renew, and that they may not be able to return by the due date issued.
 Our expectation is that materials be returned to the Libraries as soon as patrons are able to return them.

 - At this time, fines are still being waived upon return of materials.